johnwesterman/illumio_core/README.md

 ```
 Author: John Westerman, Illumio, Inc.
-Serial number for this document is 20220822150344;
+Serial number for this document is 20221017002709;
-Version 2022.08
+Version 2022.10
-Monday August 22, 2022 15:03
+Monday October 17, 2022 00:25

 Changed:
+1. Updates to backup/restore process.
+1. Added thoughts on considerations when IP address(es) must be changed.
-1. Minor updates to a few sections.
+1. Minor typographical corrections.
-2. Moved process limits details to it's own section since not often done in small POCs.
+1. Starting to add notes specific to installing PCE on Rocky Linux.
+It is pretty much the old CentOS but I'll call out differences when I see them.
 ```

 ## Install base packages